 As Israel’s largest holding companies struggled to refinance debt during the global financial crisis in 2009, Nochi Dankner was expanding, buying stakes in French retailer Carrefour SA, HSBC Holdings Plc’s Manhattan building and Credit Suisse Group AG.
 (CSGN)

 Now, as his IDB Holding Corp. struggles under about 2 billion shekels ($514 million) of debt, he’s selling, not buying.
-He arranged an equity investment of as much as $100 million from Argentine businessman Eduardo Elsztain and sold an insurance company to a unit of Warren Buffett’s Berkshire Hathaway Inc. (A) for $221 million.
+He arranged an equity investment of as much as $100 million from Argentine businessman Eduardo Elsztain and sold an insurance company to a unit of Warren Buffett’s Berkshire Hathaway Inc. (A:US) for $221 million.
 His list of challenges grew yesterday when Danker said the Israel Securities Authority is investigating him for involvement in securities fraud.

 Ranked by the Israeli daily TheMarker as the third most influential person in the economy in 2009, behind Prime Minister Benjamin Netanyahu and central bank Governor Stanley Fischer, the 58-year-old Dankner has seen his shares plunge 61 percent this year, hitting a record low on June 14.
 The combination of unprofitable investments and regulations to boost competition prompted IDB to disclose on Aug.
 31 that it may not remain a “going concern.”

 “When the 2009 crisis hit, he looked untouchable because his companies were cash cows in industries with little competition,” said Gilad Altshuler, co-chief executive officer of Altshuler-Shaham Group, a Tel Aviv-based investment firm managing about 30 billion shekels.
 “When regulation was introduced, it began to hit him hard and his companies were left unprotected.”